tomasfn87/learningGit/Readme.md

 10) git pull origin main --allow-unrelated-histories
  * sometimes you must pull files from github before pushing from local repository
  * --allow-unrelated-histories helps your merge local and git files

+11) git checkout -b "new-button"
+ * leaves actual branch and goes to "new-button" branch

+12) git branch (--list)
+ * shows a list of branches; the actual branch will be green and marked with an asterisk (*)